National Rural Health Association: History

 In the early 1980s two additional rural health associations were formed with similar desires to represent the rural-specific needs within their larger professional groups.
 The American Rural Health Association (ARHA) was formed in 1980 primarily made up of rural health researchers.
 The goal of the ARHA was to "become a definitive source of information on rural health."
 In February 1981, the American Small and Rural Hospital Association (ASRHA) was formed.

 In 1984, the Board of the NRPCA changed the association's name to the National Rural Health Care Association (NRHCA).
 In doing so, the association moved past its mainly community health center roots and allowed other providers as segments of its membership.
 This change prepared the way for the NRHCA to eventually merge with both the ARHA and the ASRHA.
 These mergers took place in 1987 and 1986, respectively.
 These mergers led to a change of the name to the National Rural Health Association, a "new unified voice for rural health."

-NRHA' roots in professional-specific rural organizations has led to a membership structure that contains specific constituency groups for different rural health interests.
-These associations within an association each have seats on the NRHA board of trustees and its policy setting body.
+NRHA's roots in professional-specific rural organizations has led to a membership structure that contains specific constituency groups for different rural health interests.
+For example, student members of NRHA are invited to join the student constituency group.
+These constituencies within the association each have seats on the NRHA board of trustees and its policy setting body.
 Many also have their own conference or tracks within larger NRHA conferences.